 From 2009, the monthly quit rate increased by 0.1 percentage points every year.
 But this number dipped lower than expected during 2020.
 The pandemic and the ensuing uncertainty got people to hold on to their jobs.
 In 2021, stimulus checks were sent out, vaccines were developed, and these improvements lessened some uncertainty.
 This caused the chuck of the population that didn’t quit in 2020 and the usual attrition rate, thus triggering the great resignation.

-The pandemic got 71% of employees rethinking their career choices, according to research.
+The pandemic caused 71% of employees to rethink their career choices, according to research.
 It further fuelled the great resignation and has carried it over to 2022.
 There are several reasons for this.

 The pandemic got people to re-evaluate their priorities and what they were willing to accept.
 It gave them a glimpse of life, a healthy work-life balance, no childcare expenses, and no commute time.
 When the uncertainty was high during the pandemic, people held on to their jobs despite being unhappy.
 When the job market improved, it boiled down to great resignation.